 Simply put, it is the combination of everything that completes a process in the web application.
 It is the framework of components that help you have web experience.
 It is the structure that allows you to see a website when you type the URL and press go.

 Your command starts a chain of action.
-It sends the command to a browser.
+It sends the power to a browser.
 It will find the server that contains the website.
 The server will send the requested page to the browser.
 The browser will arrange to show the page on your screen.
-All components that help in this process can be jointly called the architecture
+All components that help in this process can be jointly called the architecture.

 3. Components Of An Application

 There are two sides to a web application.
 There is one component which you see.
 It is all about user interface and user experience.
 It consists of the dashboard, notifications, settings, etc. This component deals only with the interface.
 It is called the client side of the web application.